Nakajima Satoru F-1 Hero '94

 Nakajima Satoru F-1 Hero '94 (中嶋悟監修 Ｆ１ ＨＥＲＯ '94) is a 1994 Japan-exclusive Super Famicom Formula One arcade racing video game licensed (and also supervised) by Satoru Nakajima and by FOCA to Fuji Television.
-This was the sequel to Super F1 Hero and the last game ever endorsed by Nakajima.
+This was the sequel to Super F1 Hero and the last game endorsed by Nakajima.

 Summary

 The game is all in the Japanese language.
 All teams and circuits of the 1994 Formula One season are represented.
-Note because of the tragic circumstances at Imola during the season, the game reflects the drivers of the season (for example, David Coulthard, who was the replacement driver for Williams after the tragic circumstances, is in the Williams).
+The game reflects the driver line-up later in the season; for example, David Coulthard, who was the replacement driver for Ayrton Senna after Imola, is in the Williams, and Jean-Marc Gounon replaces Roland Ratzenberger at Simtek.
+There is also the replacement of Karl Wendlinger, out for the rest of the season after Monaco, by Andrea de Cesaris.
 During the racing, the player can choose five type of views, from top-down perspective (similar to F-1 Grand Prix) to 3D polygon-based (similar to F1 Pole Position).